 Moths are flying insects that feed on nectar.
-They aren’t capable of biting or stinging.
+There are many kinds of moths including the Polyphemus moths, Hercules moth, pygmy blue-butterfly moth, as well as other species.
+These insects aren’t capable of biting or stinging.
 Apart from pests, moths play an integral role in the local ecosystems.
 They serve as food for other insect-eating predators.
 They are effective pollinators that serve a lot of plant species.

 These are the most intriguing questions about moths you can listen to everywhere.
 In this article, you’ll be able to learn more about these dust particles.
 You would know whether they are harmful to humans, or not.